omarzrien/Phoenix-Documentation/source/ch21_Errata.rst

 Errata
 ======

-HERO firmware compatibilty with firmware 4.X
+HERO firmware compatibility with firmware 4.X
 --------------------------------------------------------
 The HERO robot controller still requires 10.X firmware in the motor controllers to function correctly.
 This will addressed in a future release (which updates HERO).